singhkpratham/geocompr/02-spatial-data.md

 1. Read-in the `raster/nlcd2011.tif` file from the **spDataLarge** package.
 What kind of information can you get about the properties of this file?

-Reminder: solutions can be found at geocompr.github.io.
+Reminder: solutions can be found online at https://geocompr.github.io